rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 ### Before we start

-Before going into the four advices, I invite you to read [my blog post on the cost of communications](post2.md) that is a unnecessary long introduction for advices 1 and 2.
+Before going into the four advice, I invite you to read [my blog post on the cost of communications](post2.md) that is a unnecessary long introduction for advice 1 and 2.
 I also strongly advise watching [this brilliant talk on communication-avoiding algorithms](https://www.youtube.com/watch?v=iPCBCjgoAbk).

 All sample code and `ncu` reports can be found [here](https://github.com/rbourgeois33/rbourgeois33.github.io/tree/code-sample/code-sample) along with compilation and execution instructions.
 The reports were generated with my [Nvidia RTX 6000 Ada generation](https://www.techpowerup.com/gpu-specs/rtx-6000-ada-generation.c3933) GPU.